OpenNMT/OpenNMT-py/README.md

 ----
 ## For beginners:

-There is a new step-by-step and explained tuto (Thanks to Yasmin Moslem): [Tutorial](https://github.com/ymoslem/OpenNMT-Tutorial)
+There is a step-by-step and explained tuto (Thanks to Yasmin Moslem): [Tutorial](https://github.com/ymoslem/OpenNMT-Tutorial)

 Please try to read and/or follow before raising newbies issues.